Oklahoma City Bankruptcy Lawyer

 If I recently moved, where do I file my case?

-If you haven’t lived in your current state for 91 days you must wait until you have lived there for 91 days and then file in your current state.
+In Oklahoma City, if you haven’t lived in your current state for 91 days you must wait until you have lived there for 91 days and then file in your current state.